dimitarraychev/dimitarraychev/README.md

 # About me

 Welcome to my GitHub repository!
 My name is Dimitar Raychev, a JavaScript student at SoftUni, with a burning passion for coding.
-I currently work in an IT service support position, but my journey in the tech world started as a network engineer and technician.
-In addition to my professional experiences, I have a deep-seated interest in blockchain, Web3, and trading.
+I currently work in an IT Technical Support position, but my journey in the tech world started as an IT Systems Integration Associate and Technician.
+In addition to my professional experiences, I have a deep-seated interest in blockchain, web3, and trading.

 ## Projects